-- (a) Upon receiving the self-insured employer's application for renewal, WorkCover will appoint one or more evaluators to evaluate the application. - (b) The evaluator will meet with the self-insured employer to outline and discuss the requirements of the evaluation process (see Chapter 8). - (c) If the evaluator determines that there is a material chance that the self-insured employer will not meet the requirements of the standards then, provided that the self-insured employer has made its application for renewal in the time specified under clause 4.6, WorkCover will use its best endeavours to ensure the following: - (i) The evaluator will provide the self-insured employer with written notice of the evaluator's provisional findings and the factual basis for those findings at least 50 calendar days before the renewal of the self-insured employer's registration is taken to the Board or its delegate.
+Upon receiving the self-insured employer's application for renewal, WorkCoverSA will appoint one or more evaluators to evaluate the application.

-- (ii) The evaluator will consider any response made by the selfinsured employer or any action taken by the self-insured employer to address issues raised by the evaluator in the final report. - (iii) If the self-insured employer proposes to dispute the provisional findings it must follow the dispute resolution process outlined in clause 4.10.
+- b) The evaluator will meet with the self-insured employer to outline and discuss the requirements of the evaluation process (see Chapter 8). - c) If the evaluator determines that there is a material chance that the self-insured employer will not meet the requirements of the standards then, provided that the self-insured employer has made its application for renewal in the time specified under clause 4.6, WorkCoverSA will use its best endeavours to ensure the following: - (i) The evaluator will provide the self-insured employer with written notice of the evaluator's provisional findings and the factual basis for those findings at least 60 calendar days before the expiry of the selfinsured employer's registration, or in the case of a new applicant the consideration of the application for self-insurance by the Board of WorkCoverSA. - (ii) The self-insured employer will be given an opportunity to respond to the findings and to address any issues raised directly with the responsible WorkCoverSA officer/evaluator within 30 calendar days on receiving the written findings - (iii) The evaluator will consider any response made by the self-insured employer or any action taken by the self-insured employer to address issues raised by the evaluator in the final report. - (iv) Where no written response is received from the self-insured employer within the 30 days, the evaluation report (s) will be considered to be final. - If the self-insured employer proposes to dispute the provisional findings it must follow the review process outlined in clause 4.10.

-4.10 Dispute Resolution process
+4.10.
+Review process

-Where a self-insured employer or employer disagrees with an assessment made by WorkCover in respect of any of the criteria contained in section 60 of the Act as part of a renewal or application process involving that self-insured employer or employer a dispute resolution will be available as follows:
+Where a self-insured employer or employer disagrees with an assessment made by WorkCoverSA in respect of any of the criteria contained in section 60 of the Act as part of a renewal or application process involving that self-insured employer or employer a review process will be available as follows:

-- (a) The self-insured employer will be provided with the written findings of the evaluation at least 50 calendar days before the Board or its delegate is due to consider the employer's renewal, or review period or application for self-insured registration. - (b) The self-insured employer will be given an opportunity to respond to the findings and to address any issues raised directly with the responsible WorkCover officer/evaluator within 30 calendar days on receiving the written findings. - (c) Should outstanding areas of dispute remain the self-insured employer must write to the Director, Self-insured of WorkCover, within the 30 calendar days of receiving the written provisional findings.
-The selfinsured employer must ensure that it specifies the area(s) of disagreement and provides evidence supporting its position. - (d) WorkCover will review the evaluation findings and the self-insured employer's submission.
-If appropriate, WorkCover will organise for conciliation to take place between the parties. - (e) Should WorkCover's conciliation result in a change to the assessment of the application of the relevant criteria then the findings shall be altered accordingly. - (f) If the matter is not resolved, the self-insured employer or employer may request that WorkCover appoint a different and (if possible) more senior evaluator/officer to undertake a peer review to consider the self-insured employer's or employer's response to the initial findings or any action taken by the self-insured employer or employer to address issues raised by the findings and make a final assessment for consideration by the Board or its delegate.
+- a) Should outstanding areas of dispute remain the self-insured employer must write to the Manager, Self-insured, within the 30 calendar days of receiving the written provisional findings.
+The self-insured employer must ensure that it specifies the area(s) of disagreement and provides evidence supporting its position. - WorkCoverSA will review the evaluation findings and the self-insured employer's submission.
+If appropriate, - (i) May change its findings - (ii) If appropriate, WorkCoverSA may organise for conciliation to take place between the parties.

-(g) The self-insured employer or employer will be provided with the final assessment and recommendation to the Board or its delegate when making a decision on that self-insured employer's renewal or employer's application for self-insured registration.
+- Should WorkCoverSA's conciliation result in a change to the assessment of the application of the relevant criteria then the findings shall be altered accordingly. - d) If the matter is not resolved, the self-insured employer or employer may request that WorkCoverSA appoint a different and (if possible) more senior evaluator/officer to undertake a peer review.
+The peer review will consider the self-insured employers or employers' response to the initial findings or any action taken by the self-insured employer or employer to address issues raised by the findings and make a final assessment for consideration by the Board or its delegate. - WorkCoverSA and the self-insured employer or employer can agree to bypass conciliation and proceed directly to peer review. - f) The self-insured employer or employer will be provided with the final assessment and recommendation to the Board or its delegate when making a decision on that self-insured employer's renewal or employer's application for self-insured registration.

-5. Reduction, revocation and appeals
+5. REDUCTION, REVOCATION AND APPEALS